How Long Do Dogs Live? Dog Life Expectancy

 The unfortunate fact of the matter is that large breed dogs are known to have a shorter dog lifespan than small breed dogs because they age faster, and therefore die younger.
 If you have a large breed dog, research the health risk factors of your dog’s breed so you can take preventative measures.

-Small Dogs and Medium Dogs
+Lifespan of Small Dogs and Medium Dogs

 Aside from the aforementioned aging rate, scientists are not 100% clear on why smaller dogs like miniature schnauzers, Jack Russell terriers, and rat terriers outlive larger dogs.